Novus Visualizers

 Preprocessing should be framed as a reliability step, not as magic.
 If the product generates waveform or energy data, normalize that explanation into plain language: the app reads the uploaded track so motion and visual response can stay synchronized during editing and export.
 Users do not need DSP jargon to trust the system; they need a believable explanation of why the app is taking time before editing begins and what they gain from waiting for that processing to finish.

-Editing controls that matter most in an MVP
+Editing controls that matter most

 Good editing controls also protect users from self-sabotage.
 Powerful software often fails when it exposes too many interdependent options without guardrails.
 A more pragmatic model is to provide sensible ranges, preview states, and reset paths.
 Users should be able to experiment without fear that they have irreversibly broken the project.
 That is especially important in a visualizer app, where small changes in color, scale, or responsiveness can dramatically affect the emotional read of the final video.